ganelson/inform/notes/release/pending.md

 	the interpreter website, but the filename is a lie.
 It's the base64-encoding of the `story.ulx` file, not the `story.gblorb`."
 (Andrew Plotkin, not from Jira)
 - Cosmetic fixes not worth linking to (I7-2270, I7-2268, I7-2221)

+## Note about intest

+- On MacOS, `intest` is supplied inside the app for testing examples in the documentation of extension projects: a bug has been fixed which caused the test scripts in such examples to be wrongly extracted if characters appeared after the final double-quote of the test script (for example, any redundant white space).
+This isn't strictly speaking a core Inform bug fix, but it affects some users.